-Each of our executive officers, directors and each of our stockholders who beneficially own 5% or more of our outstanding common stock and their affiliates, in the aggregate, beneficially own approximately 33.2% of the outstanding shares of our common stock, based on the number of shares outstanding as of September 30, 2021.
+Our executive officers, directors and each of our stockholders who beneficially own 5% or more of our outstanding common stock and their affiliates, in the aggregate, beneficially own approximately 31% of the outstanding shares of our common stock, based on the number of shares outstanding as of June 30, 2022.
 As a result, these stockholders, if acting together, will be able to influence or control matters requiring approval by our stockholders, including the election of directors and the approval of mergers, acquisitions or other extraordinary transactions.
 They may also have interests that differ from yours and may vote in a way with which you disagree and which may be adverse to your interests.
 This concentrated control may have the effect of delaying or preventing a change in control of our company, could deprive our stockholders of an opportunity to receive a premium for their capital stock and might ultimately affect the market price of our common stock.